libp2p/demo-multi-lang/README.md

 ```
 cd pubsub/rust
-cargo run /ip4/0.0.0.0/tcp/9879
+cargo run
-# Wait for it to start up
-/dial /ip4/127.0.0.1/tcp/9876
-# Now type any message to publish
 ```

-The Rust peer listens on the CLI-specified port (9879 in the above example), and then the `/dial` command causes it to dial out to the boostrap host.
+The Rust peer starts up, listens on port 6002, and then dials the boostrap peer.
 (TODO:  rust-libp2p#471)  It is now subscribed to the same topic as the other peers.

 If you return to the second, third or fourth terminals and type a message, the bootstrapper and the other 2 peers will all print your message.